orchestracities/ngsi-timeseries-api/docs/manuals/index.md

   it to other complementary services.
 * [FIWARE Time Series][ql-tut]: a complete, step-by-step, hands-on tutorial to learn how to set up and use QuantumLeap.
-* The [SmartSDK guided tour][smartsdk.tour] has a section about using QuantumLeap in a FiWare cloud.